 St Joseph's Primary school implements the NESA K-6 Syllabus and meets all mandatory requirements.
 All teaching programs are based on the outcomes of the syllabus and differentiation is used to support the needs of all students.
 The school offers a variety of programs to cater for the needs and interests of all learners at the school.
 The school offers a GIFTED Program for students who are gifted and capable.
-This schoolbased extension approach offers programs that engage these students.
-In 2022, these students were offered English, Science & Math extension and participated in a variety of robotics and coding activities.
-Ten students participated in the Diocesan Virtual Academy for gifted students.
+This school-based extension approach offers programs that engage these students, with the creation of the Supernova's this year.
+In 2023, these students were offered English, Science & Math extension and participated in a variety of robotics and coding activities.
+Eight students participated in the Diocesan Virtual Academy for gifted students.

 Learning Support Programs are offered for individual, group and classroom support.
-The school provides minilit, maclit, multi-lit and fluency reading programs and a variety of social training programs.
+The school provides minilit, maclit, multi-lit reading programs and a variety of social training programs.
 Year 4, 5 and 6 students have a BYOD program and use devices as a tool to optimise learning.
 Classes use Essential Assessment to support teaching and learning in Mathematics.
 The school has used explicit instruction of sentence a day, power writing and Seven Steps to Writing Success to focus on the technical features of writing.
-In 2022 the school improvement goal was to improve achievement of students in Mathematics.
+In 2023 the school improvement goal was to improve achievement of students in Mathematics.
 Robotics and computational thinking were also integrated into the science program.

-Japanese/Mandarin, PE, and Music were taught by specialist teachers.
+Japanese/Mandarin/Africaans, PE, and Music were taught by specialist teachers.
 The Annual School Improvement Plan is developed in response to data analysis and identification of learning needs of the students.
 The School Improvement drives the Professional Learning and the development of whole school approach to evidence-based pedagogy and professional practice.

-During 2022, all Professional Practice and Development Goals were linked to the school improvement plan and focused on developing evidence-based pedagogy across the whole school in the teaching of Mathematics, introducing the big ideas and launch, explore, summarise pedagogy.
+During 2023, all Professional Practice and Development Goals were linked to the school improvement plan and focused on developing evidence-based pedagogy across the whole school in the teaching of Mathematics, developing the launch, explore, summarise pedagogy.
 The whole school focused on developing anchor charts to support students understanding of the Learning Intentions, Success Criteria and to provide increased feedback to support learning.